Is There a Uniform Age of Consent for all 50 States in the United States?

 *Note: This chart was current as of 2016, but could be subject to change over the years.
 Please do not rely on this chart to make any decisions that could impact your life.
 Check your own state’s age of consent laws to make sure you are fully informed, because ignorance of the law will not be a defense for you if charged with a child sexual offense.

 United States Age of Consent Map

 |STATE||LEGAL AGE OF CONSENT|

+As mentioned in the chart above, the age of consent in Texas is 17.
 Texas, as well as many other states, has created a so-called “Romeo and Juliet” law, an exception to the statutory rape and age of consent law.
-Romeo and Juliet laws are targeted toward teenagers and young adults who engage in sexual intercourse with someone under the age of consent (17 in Texas), but who are still close in age to the sexual partner.
-The Romeo and Juliet provision keeps these would-be offenders from being classified as sex offenders.
+Romeo and Juliet laws are targeted toward teenagers and young adults who engage in sexual relations with someone under the age of consent (17 in Texas), but who are still close in age to the sexual partner.
+The Romeo and Juliet provision creates a close in age exemption and keeps these would-be offenders from being classified as sex offenders.

 Under Texas law, if a person over the age of 17 has consensual sexual intercourse with someone under the age of 17, but there is also no more than a three-year age difference between the two partners, the Texas Romeo and Juliet law will not allow the older person to be charged with statutory rape or be classified as a sex offender.

 Their expertise and reputation helped us achieve the outcome we deserved.
 My cases were dismissed completely!

 - Fort Worth Sexual Assault Defense Client